AleenaKunnilanWilson/Enterprise-Network-Design-Troubleshooting/README.md

 ## 🚀 About This Repository

-Each scenario focuses on solving a complete networking problem—from understanding the requirements and designing the network to configuring devices, verifying connectivity, and troubleshooting issues.
-Together, these scenarios demonstrate how multiple networking technologies work together to build and maintain enterprise networks.
+This repository contains six enterprise networking scenarios completed using Cisco Packet Tracer.
+Each scenario demonstrates the complete process of designing, configuring, verifying, and troubleshooting enterprise networks based on real-world networking requirements.

+Together, these scenarios showcase practical experience with enterprise network design, routing, switching, security, network services, and troubleshooting through hands-on implementation.

 ## 📖 Scenario Walkthrough